zchee/neovim-wiki/Python-plugins,-clipboard-integration-and-other-service-providers-through-msgpack-RPC-channels.md

   `let s:python_host_init = 'python2 -c "import neovim; neovim.start_host()"'` as the bootstrap command

 If none of the above work, the logs will likely contain useful information about the problem. ~/.nvimlog contains Neovim-specific messages(such as problems before the python host is initialized).
-Here's the typical ~/.nvimlog output when python/clipboard are correctly initialized(they will be if python plugins are loaded in your vimrc)
+Here's the typical ~/.nvimlog output when python/clipboard are correctly initialized(they will be if python plugins are loaded in your nvimrc)

 ```
 2014/07/17 11:19:15 [info @ provider_register:96] 18093 - Registered channel 1 as the provider for "python_execute"